2023-2025 Strategic Bonus

 Source: 2025 Annual Report on Remuneration of Directors and Officers

-Enlace externo, se abre en ventana nueva. , and their respective subsidiaries, which had their own long-term variable compensation plans (LTIPs) for the 2023–2025 period; therefore, the maximum number of shares to be granted to all beneficiaries is, proportionally, similar to the 2023–2025 Strategic Bonus.
+External link, it opens in a new window. and their respective subsidiaries, which had their own long-term variable remuneration plans (LTIPs) during the 2023-2025 period), the expansion in the number of potential participants and the strengthening of the Company’s strategic position since then.
+Therefore, the maximum number of shares to be delivered to all beneficiaries is proportionally similar to the 2023-2025 Strategic Bonus.

 The Transformational LTIP, fully aligned with Capital Markets Day commitments, sets more demanding objectives and reflects Iberdrola’s ambition to strengthen its global leadership position with awards tied to demanding performance conditions: 75% financial and 25% sustainability: